javierclb/tutorials/python.md

    - Step 3: For *Windows* users, run `path` at the command prompt to ensure the location of your Python interpreter is included in your PATH environment.
 If the Python interpreter's folder is not included, open Windows Settings, serch for "environment", select **Edit environment variables for your account**, then edit the Path variable to include that folder.
    - Step 4: Select a Python interpreter within VS Code.
 Start VS Code, open the Command Palette (⇧⌘P), type **Python: Select Interpreter**, then hit enter.
 If the **Select Python Environment** option is available on the Status Bar, you may use that as well.

-- Give a simple example of how to run that script and see a plot (i.e. matlplotlib from the python interpreter there)
+   - Note: Scroll down to find a simple example of how to run scripts and see a plot

 # Python Packages